google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/display-a-notification.md

 ## UX Best Practices

-The biggest UX fail I've seen with notifications is a lack of specificity in the information displayed by a notification.
+The biggest UX failure I've seen with notifications is a lack of specificity in the information displayed by a notification.

 You should consider why you sent the push message in the first place and make sure all of the notification options are used to help users understand why they are reading that notification.

-To be honest, it's easy to see examples and think "I'll never make that mistake" but it's easier to fall into that trap than you might think.
+To be honest, it's easy to see examples and think "I'll never make that mistake".
+But it's easier to fall into that trap than you might think.

 Some common pitfalls to avoid:

-1. Don't put your website in the title or the body.
+* Don't put your website in the title or the body.
 Browsers include your domain in the notification so **don't duplicate it**.

-1. Use all information you have available to you.
+* Use all information you have available to you.
 If you send a push message because someone sent a message to a user, rather than using a title of 'New Message' and body of 'Click here to read it.' use a title of 'John just sent a new message' and set the body of the notification to part of the message.